Group Therapy in Houston, TX: Healing in Connection Through Specialized, Trauma-Informed Community

 Integration with Individual Work

-We recommend discussing group experiences with your individual therapist (at CCS or elsewhere) to maximize therapeutic benefit.
-Material that surfaces in group often illuminates patterns that can be processed more deeply in individual sessions.
+We recommend discussing your group experiences with your individual therapist (whether at CCS or elsewhere) to maximize the therapeutic benefit.
+Material that surfaces in group often illuminates patterns and themes that can be processed more deeply in individual sessions.

-Groups meet weekly for 90 minutes in cohorts of 6 to 10 members.
-The smaller size ensures every member has space to be seen and known.
+Groups typically meet weekly for 90 minutes and run in cohorts of 6 to 10 members.
+The smaller group size ensures that every member has space to be seen and known.

 How Group Therapy Complements Individual Trauma Therapy

-For clients in our individual trauma therapy program, group becomes the context where gains made in one-on-one sessions become real.
-A client who has processed a childhood memory through EMDR may discover, in the group, that they no longer brace for rejection when sharing something vulnerable.
-A client working with Neurofeedback to reduce hyperarousal may notice they can stay present during a difficult conversation without shutting down.
+For clients in our individual trauma therapy program, group often becomes the context where the gains made in one-on-one sessions become real.
+A client who has processed a childhood memory of rejection through EMDR may discover, in the group, that they no longer brace for rejection when sharing something vulnerable.
+A client who has been working with Neurofeedback to reduce hyperarousal may notice that they can stay present during a difficult group conversation without shutting down.
+These real-time relational experiences consolidate the neurological changes made in individual work.

 The Integrated Healing Model